forcesunseen/llm-hackers-handbook/src/handbook.md

 If maintaining the confidentiality of the pre-prompt is your goal, you must refrain from streaming output.

-For example, Bing Chat used a [moderation classifier that included "jailbreak" detection](handbook#ml-classifiers) but streamed the output to the client before later redacting it.
-Bing censored the output after being sending to the requester, as shown below:
+For example, Bing Chat used a [classifier that included "jailbreak" detection](handbook#ml-classifiers) but streamed the output to the client before later redacting it.
+Bing censored the output after being sent to the requester, as shown below:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/u9IT3Gvq2cU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share; allow" allowfullscreen></iframe>
+<iframe style="aspect-ratio: 16/9; max-width: 720px;" width="100%" src="https://www.youtube.com/embed/u9IT3Gvq2cU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share; allow" allowfullscreen></iframe>

 If using [classifiers](handbook#ml-classifiers), classify the output as a whole **before sending any data to the client**.